All About Psychology Professors

 - Maintain student attendance records, grades, and other required records.

-When polled, Psychology Professors say the following skills are most frequently used in their jobs:
+Psychology Professors state the following job skills are important in their day-to-day work.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.